ghedo/pflask/_sources/pflask.txt

 `--netif=veth,<name_outside>,<name_inside>`

-If the _"veth"_ option is used, a new pair of network interfaces of type `veth` will be created and one of the two moved inside the container.
-The twin outside the container will be named _"name_outside"_, while the twin inside the container will be named _"name_inside"_.
+If the *veth* option is used, a new pair of network interfaces of type `veth` will be created and one of the two moved inside the container.
+The twin outside the container will be named *name_outside*, while the twin inside the container will be named *name_inside*.
 No additional configuration will be applied to them.

 Example: `--netif=veth,veth0,eth0`